carpedavid/mortalcoilrpg/content.en/docs/the-dark-arts.md

 # Anchor

 To create your anchor, you will need to have collected twelve souls and be in physical possession of your three symbolic ingredients.
 The ritual itself is straightforward: first, place your ingredients in a vessel of your choice.
-Second, call out each of the souls stored in your `fetish` by name, recite the terms of your agreement, and ask them if the terms have been fulfilled.
+Second, call out each of the souls stored in your `focus` by name, recite the terms of your agreement, and ask them if the terms have been fulfilled.

 If the answer is yes, then the soul will be absorbed into your vessel.
 If the answer is no, then it will be reclaimed by the Negaverse.
 Once your vessel has absorbed twelve souls, then it becomes your anchor, the magical tether that binds your spirit to the physical world and unlocks the full extent of your power.